softcon17/getting-started/session-activity/STEP 4 - Understand your code.md

 > If you closed the browser tab that contained your local user interface, you can navigate to `http://localhost:8080/` to see it again

 Lets now get our tested and saved backend changes into predix!
-Go to your shell window which you have been using to print out all thoes log messages, and stop the appliction using the hopefully now familiure `CTRL + C` command.
+Go to your shell window which you have been using to print out all those log messages, and stop the application using the hopefully now familiar `CTRL + C` command.
 Then we can push just like we did the first time, using the command
 ```
 cf push
 ```
-Once uploaded, we can hop back into the cloud to test it thier also.
+Once uploaded, we can hop back into the cloud to test it there also.
 Head back to `https://conference-booking-ui-app.run.aws-usw02-pr.ice.predix.io` in your browser and test it out by adding our predix URL we tested in step 3 into the GET MACHINE (or BOOKINGS) url bar option in the cog menu.
 > Dont forget to add the https:// and the api/v1/<SOMETHING>
 <br/><br/>
  If all goes to plan, you should see data, this time coming from our predix based microservice and database rather than the local one.
 Fab!!!